shanreed25/APIs/APIs/Parameters/README.md

+**APIs can be designed to either accept parameters in their requests or function without them, depending on the specific functionality they offer**

 #### APIs without Parameters
 - typically provide a fixed set of data or perform a predefined action without requiring specific input from the client.
-- Example: endpoint that simply returns a list of all available categories or triggers a fixed background process.
+- **Example**:  and endpoint that simply returns a list of all available categories or triggers a fixed background process.
 - suitable for static data retrieval or simple actions where no customization or filtering is needed.
 _____________________________________________________________________